gtfierro/brick-occupancy-extension/README.md

 ## Points

 The extension introduces a new kind of Point class which models streams of occupant actions.
 An instance of a `occ:OccupantActionStream` represents the sequence of actions taken by an occupant (which may be an individual or a group) on an equipment.
+This is different than a Point containing data of the equipment status such as a `brick:Status` or `brick:Command`.
+An `occ:OccupantActionStream` contains the results of occupant actions; a `brick:Status`/`brick:Command` contain the current read-only state of equipment  and read-write state of equipment, respectively.

 Specifically, the `occ:OccupantActionStream` instance has the following metadata:
 - the `occ:Occupant` instance taking the action (related with the `brick:isPointOf` relationship)